 Barrier Missing or Not in Compliance

-To protect customers and ensure visibility by motorists, restaurants must separate curb lane seating from the travel lane with barriers.
+To protect customers and ensure visibility by motorists, restaurants must separate curb lane seating from the travel lane with barriers on all three sides of the seating area that are in the roadway.
 Barriers can be planters or objects of similar size and weight.

 - At least 18 inches in width and 30-36 inches in height (excluding plantings)